 A different way of looking at the problem is to consider patrons or students not so much in terms of differing needs or differing tolerances but rather as having different attitudes (at any given moment) to risk and reward.
 A student who wishes to do some group study for a couple of hours has calculated that the risk of gossiping instead of studying is outweighed by the potential reward of gaining a better insight into the subject by studying in a group.
 Or perhaps the potential reward will be to copy someone else’s class notes, or the opportunity to flirt with Jane’s friend Sally.
 For another student the risk of not getting any study done in a group is too high, so they might choose the quiet study area to ensure the chance of a reward in the form of understanding Darwin’s writings on Galapagos Island finches.
 Perhaps even the quiet discussion that happens in the study carrells is too much for the Professor who needs to immerse herself in an ancient Latin text.
 She may calculate that the risk of failing to fully engage with the complicated text is too high even in the quiet study area, and that she needs a private room.

 These calculation have nothing to do whether the Professor is an outgoing and sociable person, or the students wish to ace their tests - they are simply risk-reward calculations for the immediate future.
 Rather than seeing patrons as fitting in to a fixed ‘type’ - mother with young chlidren, senior citizen, teenage student - we need to provide a range of options depending on their particular need at any given time.
 Rather than providing space based on an assumption of what particular types of people will want, we can arrange things so that various ‘appetites for risk’ are catered for.
-You might map it out like this:

 The US Treasury Bonds of publishingThinking about risk-reward calculations can also be a way of thinking about how you provide services.
 Just as the finance industry uses concepts like Modern Portfolio Theory to think about appetites for risk, so too we can use the concept of risk-reward ratios to decide what material to suggest to readers.